torchnyu/blog/_posts/2020-07-08-humanities-and-cs.md

 very very hard to make it interesting.
 It's an inherently daunting task.

+Try to do your best to separate the humanities from your specific experiences in core classes.
+Writing off humanities because of core is like writing off all vegetables because of steamed broccoli.

 # Contextualization

 Programming doesn't exist in a void.
 Each and every one of us, by programming, is effecting change on the world.
 To quote Marc Andreessen, software truly is eating the world.
 As programmers, we hold immense power.
 Our code holds people's most private secrets.
-Our models read their data and invade their privacy.
+Our models read their data and model their movements.
+Our work is an integral part of the modern world.

 Humanities can give us insight into these issues.
 For instance the concept of [surveillance